 Providing You with Timely Updates

-We also encourage you to call us if you have any questions about your case’s progression.
+We also encourage you to contact us if you have any questions about your case’s progression.
 You and your truck accident lawyer are a team.
-You can ask them or another member from our team anything you want about your case as it evolves.
+You can ask them or another team member anything you want about your case as it evolves.

 Complete a Free Case Evaluation form now